carbon108/sh-tools/README.md

 ## Installation

-Add script `get-sh-tools` with the following contents to your image build:
+Create a script `get-sh-tools` with the following contents, add it to your image build:

 ```shell script
 #!/bin/bash